South Warwickshire University NHS Foundation Trust

-South Warwickshire University NHS Foundation Trust, formerly South Warwickshire NHS Foundation Trust, runs Warwick Hospital which has 350 beds and provides inpatient, outpatient and diagnostic services.
-The trust also runs Stratford Hospital where there are outpatient clinics and a Minor Injury Unit, and Leamington Spa Hospital.
-The Trust employs over 2,200 people and serves a population of about 270,000.
+South Warwickshire University NHS Foundation Trust, formerly South Warwickshire NHS Foundation Trust, manages four hospitals, Warwick Hospital, Stratford Hospital, Leamington Spa Hospital and Ellen Badger Hospital.

 The trust agreed a package of support for the financially troubled George Eliot Hospital NHS Trust in August 2014 although its bid to take over the organisation was rejected.

 In July 2017, it agreed to set up a "foundation group" to create twin Accountable care organizations with Wye Valley NHS Trust, though there does not appear to be any plan to merge the two trusts.

 Performance

 In October 2013, the trust was praised for spending more on food for in-patients - £14.04 per day than other trusts, and for lower rates of food wastage.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 3444 full-time equivalent staff and a sickness absence rate of 4.14%.
 73% of staff recommend it as a place for treatment and 71% recommended it as a place to work.
 The trust spent £11 million on agency staff in 2014/5.

 It was rated ‘outstanding’ by the Care Quality Commission in December 2019.